Order polynomial product formulas and poset dynamics: Order polynomial product formulas

-\Cref{thm:kreweras} is due to Kreweras and Niederhausen~\cite{kreweras1981solution}.
+Theorem~\ref{thm:kreweras} is due to Kreweras and Niederhausen~\cite{kreweras1981solution}.
 Their proof uses some basic $P$-partition theory together with a lot of clever algebraic manipulation and recurrences.
-Many years earlier, Kreweras~\cite{kreweras1965classe} obtained the product formula for~$e(V(n))$; this quantity has an interpretation in terms of a three-candidate ballot problem.
+Earlier, Kreweras~\cite{kreweras1965classe} obtained the product formula for~$e(V(n))$, which has an interpretation in terms of a $3$ candidate ballot problem.